cesaro/dpu/README.rst

 x alt_to_replay
-x modify stream_to_events to update the trail x write explore
+x modify stream_to_events to update the trail x write explore x write the driver script: c -> ll -> add runtime -> optimize -> verify x Trail::dump(prefix) with only replay info x find_alternative_optim_comb comb [1 7 30 4] prun 27 cq 130 no|found
-- test
+- test on svcomp
+- optimize
 - debug printing to understand when the alt() NP-hard explosion happens
-- optimize
-- write the driver script: c -> ll -> add runtime -> optimize -> verify

 Huyen: